 In this model, the solution is easy-to-implement and it works nicely with other products and partners in the benefits ecosystem by sharing data and collaborating with them for the best of members.
 It tailors a year-long engagement plan to sponsors’ needs, including benefit design, wellness events, customized communications, and outcomes reporting.

 By combining claims and other sources of data, it uncovers high-quality, low- cost providers with the best outcomes and uses that information to steer employees and their family members away from low-value treatments and overpriced healthcare providers through benefit design incentives – providing significant savings.

 The model drives quantified quality, experience and financial measures, as compared to sketchy and basic measures of physical encounters reported via claims today.

 As pressure grows to get better value from healthcare investments and reduce overall cost—especially in light of changing macroeconomic conditions—employers and health plans should push for health platforms that take a fresh approach to care.
-Sprite Health’s digital MSK HUB provides a single point of access for all MSK conditions, across the entire MSK continuum.
+Sprite Health’s digital musculoskeletal platform provides a single point of access for all MSK conditions, across the entire MSK continuum.
 Our virtual physical therapy services provide a more affordable and convenient way to prevent and treat pain.
 Chronic pain management provides an evidence-based, PT-led digital program for chronic joint and back pain that includes personalized exercise therapy, behavioral health support, education & guidance.
 Bundled surgery provides access to high-quality musculoskeletal surgical care at a pre-negotiated bundled rate.
 MSK financial management leverages predictive analytics, clinical expertise and plan administration capabilities to eliminate waste – resulting in over 30% net savings in your MSK spend.